1. What is Oracle and what are its different editions?

-A sub query is a SELECT statement that is embedded in a clause of another SELECT statement.
-Sub query can be placed in WHERE, HAVING and FROM clause.
+Answer: A subquery is a SELECT statement that is embedded in a clause of another SELECT statement.
+A subquery can be placed in WHERE HAVING and FROM clause.

 - Enclose sub queries within parenthesis

-Multiple-Row Sub query: Queries that return more than one row from the inner Select statement.
-There are also multiple-column sub queries that return more than one column from the inner select statement.
-Operators includes: IN, ANY, ALL.
+Multiple-Row Subquery: Queries that return more than one row from the inner Select statement.
+There are also multiple-column subqueries that return more than one column from the inner select statement.
+Operators include: IN, ANY, ALL.